Chomenor/ioef-cmod/new-filesystem-design.md

 } fsc_filesystem_t;
 ```

 - general_stack: Handles the memory allocation for the filesystem index.
 All fsc_stackptr_t pointers used throughout the index need to be dereferenced against this structure by calling the fsc_stack_retrieve function.
-This is usually abbreviated via the STACKPTR macro, which under fscore generally references an fsc_filesystem_t local function parameter, and in the main filesystem references the global "fs" variable defined in fs_main.c.
+This is usually abbreviated via the STACKPTR macro, which under fscore typically references an "fs" variable local to the calling function, and in the main filesystem references the global "fs" variable defined in fs_main.c.

 - string_repository: Used to allocate string storage from the general_stack, but in a deduplicated fashion so the same string is only stored once.